Current stage: Resolved

 February 27, 2026

-Key EventThe court issued a Memorandum and Order granting the petitioners' Emergency Motion for a Preliminary Injunction: it enjoined application of the December 2, 2025 and January 1, 2026 USCIS policy memoranda to the petitioner's I-765, ordered defendants to adjudicate that I-765 within ten days, and required defendants' counsel to provide written notice and file it on the docket by March 2, 2026.
-The court declined to require a bond.
+Key EventThe court granted the plaintiff's emergency motion for a preliminary injunction and enjoined application of the December 2, 2025 and January 1, 2026 USCIS policy memoranda (PM-602-0192 and PM-602-0194) to the plaintiff's pending Form I-765.
+The court ordered defendants to adjudicate that I-765 within ten days and notify the plaintiff, required defense counsel to provide written notice of the order to all defendants and file a copy on the docket by March 2, 2026 at 5:00 PM, and waived any bond under Rule 65(c).

 February 20, 2026